KammRamm675/School_District_Analysis/README.md

   ### How Does Replacing the Ninth Grade Math/Reading Scores Affect Thomas High School's Performance in Relation to the Other Schools?

-  - Please reference "Scores with THS 9Th Grade."
-(PLACE ADDRESS HERE) Replacing the 9th grade scores affected the percentages GREATLY.
+  - Please reference "Scores with THS 9Th Grade." (https://github.com/KammRamm675/School_District_Analysis/blob/main/Scores%20with%20THS%209Th%20Grade.PNG) Replacing the 9th grade scores affected the percentages GREATLY.
 Looking at the picture provided we can see that including the 9th grade scores for math would drop the % Passing Math column by about 10.25%!
 Reading would also drop about 14%!

   ### What is Affected by Replacing Ninth-Grade Scores with NaN?